top of page

 What Does PRP Do on Skin?

-PRP works by stimulating your body’s natural repair response.
+PRP for skin works by stimulating your body’s natural repair response.

-When applied to the skin — particularly after microneedling — it:
+When applied to the skin — particularly after microneedling with PRP — it:

 * Stimulates collagen production